-3 ex-cops involved in Floyd death appear in federal court
+4 ex-cops indicted on US civil rights charges in Floyd death

-MINNEAPOLIS (AP) — Three former Minneapolis police officers involved in George Floyd’s arrest and death appeared in federal court Friday, following a grand jury indictment.
+MINNEAPOLIS (AP) — A federal grand jury has indicted the four former Minneapolis police officers involved in George Floyd’s arrest and death, accusing them of violating the Black man’s constitutional rights as he was restrained face-down on the pavement and gasping for air, according to indictments unsealed Friday.

+The three-count indictment names Derek Chauvin, Thomas Lane, J. Kueng and Tou Thao.
+Specifically, Chauvin, Thao and Kueng are charged with violating Floyd’s right to be free from unreasonable seizure and excessive force.
+All four officers are charged for their failure to provide Floyd with medical care.
+Chauvin was also charged in a second indictment, stemming from the arrest and neck restraint of a 14-year-old boy in 2017.

 Thomas Lane, Tou Thao and J. Kueng appeared via videoconference in U.S. District Court in Minneapolis.
-The charges against them were not read in open court, but a grand jury was investigating whether they and former officer Derek Chauvin violated Floyd’s civil rights.
 Chauvin was not part of the court appearance.

-Floyd died May 25 after Chauvin pressed a knee against his neck to hold him on the ground.

 Chauvin was convicted last month on state charges of murder and manslaughter in Floyd’s death and is in Minnesota’s only maximum-security prison as he awaits sentencing.
 The other three former officers face a state trial in August, and they are free on bond.
 They were allowed to remain free after Friday’s federal court appearance.